tomjoht/tomjoht.github.io/_posts/2016/5/writing-tech-docs-like-a-hacker-with-jekyll.md

 | Versioning| Git|
 | Building| Jekyll|

+I'll dive into more details as I get more into it.

 ## Using Jekyll for tech writing: My journey

 <img src="{{ "/images/jekyllhacker/jekyll_journey.png" | prepend: site.baseurl }}"/>

+Overall, this is the story of my journey of trying to adopt Jekyll for tech docs.
+I built a theme that incorporates a lot of the techniques I'll describe, and you're welcome to use the theme.
+But more than anything, I hope to outline a strategy and pattern for overcoming specific tech comm problems and challenges.
+You can look at my theme to see how I tackled the issue and then use what works for you.

 ## Designing the site